 Again – it is important that you are open and transparent with the information provided in your student visa application.
 If the information in your health check (if requested) does not match your circumstances, this may be grounds to further scrutinise the rest of your student application.

 Note – student visa applicants must have an Overseas Student Health Cover (OSHC).
 This will provide medical and hospital insurance in Australia and must be paid, upfront and in full, to cover the entire duration of your applied for, student visa.

 So, who’s responsible for your health cover?
 Well your OSHC can be arranged by either urbanstudent.com or yourself.
 We’re more than happy to arrange this for you.

 5. INCORRECT, OMITTED INFORMATION AND/OR INCOMPLETE DOCUMENTS

-Omitting information, falsifying documents and/or misspelling the course applied for; are all reasons why the Department of Home Affairs can and do reject a visa application.
+Omitting information, falsifying documents, and/or misspelling the course applied for; are all reasons why the Department of Home Affairs can and does reject a visa application.

 Some of the key ‘omitted’ information includes, not disclosing your: